wdneff2/thebestWAY/README.md

 ---

 ### **Finding 1: Wealth Is Strongly Associated with Healthcare Access**
-A strong positive relationship exists between GDP per capita and doctors per capita, with a correlation coefficient of approximately **0.78**.
+There is a strong positive relationship between GDP per capita and doctors per capita, with a correlation coefficient of approximately **0.78**.
 This indicates that wealthier countries tend to have greater access to healthcare resources, as measured by physician availability.
 The scatter plot shows a clear upward trend, where countries with higher GDP levels consistently exhibit higher numbers of doctors per capita.

 This finding suggests that overall economic capacity plays a significant role in shaping healthcare access, likely due to increased funding availability, infrastructure, and institutional development in wealthier nations.